keemjoonsung/goodong-api/README.md

 2024.01.23 - implementation register & login using JWT and Spring Security  <br>

-2024.02.15 - User can upload 3D model ( .glb file) on website by making own repository<br>
+2024.02.15 - User can upload 3D modelEntity ( .glb file) on website by making own repository<br>

-2024.02.17 - User can view and interact rendered 3D model (implemented using Three.js)<br>
+2024.02.17 - User can view and interact rendered 3D modelEntity (implemented using Three.js)<br>

 2024.02.20 - Update login functionality - User can keep logged in<br>

-2024.05.09 - User can download uploaded 3D model<br>
+2024.05.09 - User can download uploaded 3D modelEntity<br>

-2024.05.26  - User can just export 3D model to website via blender, and OpenAI fills title and description automatically.<br>
+2024.05.26  - User can just export 3D modelEntity to website via blender, and OpenAI fills title and description automatically.<br>

 2024.06.25 - Separate repository of Backend source code and Frontend source code<br>